Feature branch workflow

 Push the feature branch up to the central repository

 git push -u origin new-feature

-This command pushes new-feature to the central repository (origin), and the -u flag adds it as a remote tracking branch.
+This command pushes a new feature to the central repository (origin), and the -u flag adds it as a remote-tracking branch.
 After setting up the tracking branch,

 git push can be invoked without any parameters to automatically push the new-feature branch to the central repository.